marco-travel-companion/marco-legal-docs/terms-of-service.md

 These Terms represent the complete agreement between you and the App regarding your access to and use of the App.
 Additionally, you may be bound by separate Terms and conditions when using Third-Party Services.

 ## 1. Access, Registration, and App Usage
 a.
-Registration is not required for the initial use of the App.
-The user is provided with three free location credits, allowing the access at any three of the available locations.
-The general question tab can also be freely used.
+The App offers a 3-day free trial that can be accessed with or without registration, agreeing to these Terms and the Privacy Policy.
+During this trial period, users have full access to all App features.

 b.
-To access additional locations beyond the three free credits, the user must:
+To continue using the App after the trial period expires, users must:
-1. Register by signing up with Google or Apple account and agreeing to these Terms and the Privacy Policy.
+1. Register by signing up with a Google or Apple account.
-2. Purchase a pass to unlock all locations for the selected period of time.
+2. Purchase a pass (3, 7, or 30 days) to enable all App features for the selected period of time.

+c.
+All content generated during the free trial period or while using a pass, including conversations, bookmarks, recommended places, remains accessible to the user even after the trial or pass expires.

 ## 2. Purchases and Refunds
 a.
 The App provides three paid access options:
-1. A one-day pass for EUR 2.99, which unlocks all locations for 24 hours and allows up to ten questions to the LLM-guide per location during that period.
+1. A three-day pass for EUR 2.99, which unlocks all App features for 72 hours.
-2. A two-day pass for EUR 4.99, which unlocks all locations for 48 hours and allows up to twenty questions to the LLM-guide per location during that period.
+2. A seven-day pass for EUR 4.99, which unlocks all App features for 7 days.
-2. A three-day pass for EUR 6.99, which unlocks all locations for 72 hours and allows up to twenty questions to the LLM-guide per location during that period.
+3. A thirty-day pass for EUR 12.99, which unlocks all App features for 30 days.

 b.
 Pass prices and features may change.
 Any changes will apply to new purchases only.